All Episodes

 Explain what we did.

-And we applied a spray, a solid, and a gel deodorant, antiperspirant formula to each of these.
+So we have black t-shirts, which are the worst offenders for these white marks., and we applied a spray, a solid, and a gel deodorant antiperspirant formula to each of these.

-We let it sit for an hour to let it absorb and mimic what would happen in your real life.
+We let it sit for an hour to let it absorb and imitate what would happen in your real life.

-And now we get to see which is the worst offender of the.
+And now we get to see who is the worst offender of these.

 Are you ready?